DyerMaker42/Tiny_App/README.md

 - Run the development web server using the `node express_server.js` command.

 ## Features
--login and then store and shorten as many URLSs as you would like.
+-login then shorten as many URLSs as you would like.

+- only you have access to your URL's to edit, but anyone can access the links you provide.